Jigsaw++: Imagining Complete Shape Priors for Object Reassembly: Problem Statement and Approach Overview

 Jigsaw++ adopts LEAP~\citep{jiang2024leap}, a pretrained multi-image-2-3D model to learn shape priors.
 LEAP uses DINOv2 features, which are trained from massive image data.
 In doing so, our generative model uses not only 3D data, but also 2D large-scale data.
 We introduce a bidirectional mapping between uncolored point clouds and RGB images.
 This mapping addresses the domain gap between raw 3D geometry and colored inputs to LEAP (as well as many other image-based 3D reconstruction model).
 It also nicely addresses the issue of having a limited number of 3D points.
 We will discuss details in Sec.~\ref{Section:Shape:Space:Learning}.

 \paragraph{Reconstruction through Retargeting.}

 The second stage learns the reconstruction model that takes the assembly result of an off-the-shelf method as input and outputs a complete 3D model.
-A standard approach is to formulate this procedure as condition generation~\citep{ddim, mokady2022null, meng2022sdedit,Liu2022rectifiedflow}.
-In the image generation setting, the output is conditioned on user-guided or domain-mixed RGB inputs.
+A standard approach is to formulate this procedure as inversion-based methods~\citep{ddim, mokady2022null, meng2022sdedit,Liu2022rectifiedflow}.
+In the image generation setting, the input is first inverted or mixed with noise and then re-generated.

 The difference in our setting is that the inputs are biased partially assembled objects, and we do not have quantification of which part of the input is correct and which is not.
 In contrast, image-based conditions in existing approaches are unbiased complete objects.
 Due to this distribution shift, if we naively condition the learned generative model on the biased inputs, the resulting 3D shape is also biased.
 This is because not all latent codes in standard latent spaces correspond to valid 3D shapes.
 Addressing this issue requires a ``retargeting'' phase where the model is fine-tuned to understand the disparities between the partially assembled and complete objects.